21 September 2014

 View the route

-All participants receive a medal, a complementary water bottle from our sponsors Walkers Chartered Accountants and a well earned complementary hot meal at the finish.
+The event starts with the Charlotte and Emily routes at 9.00am, then a 10.00am start for the Anne route all from Oxenhope Recreation Ground.
+All participants receive a medal and a well earned complementary hot meal at the finish.
 This year the finish is right back at the start in Oxenhope Recreation Ground and there will also be our own bar within Oxenhope Community Centre.

 Start Finish Sponsor